 The goals of the Great Basin Heritage Area Partnership are described in detail in the Management Plan.

-There are five grant categories: Tonia Harvey Research Grants* (up to $5,000 - click HERE for application); Transporation Grants (up to $1,500 - click HERE for application); Quick Grants (up to $1,500 - click HERE for application); Small Grants (up to $7,500 - click HERE for application) and Large Grants (up to $35,000 - click HERE for application).
+There are five grant categories: Tonia Harvey Research Grants*; Transporation Grants (up to $1,500 - click HERE for application); Quick Grants (up to $1,500 - click HERE for application); and Project Grants).
 Please read the Grant Guidelines for details.
 If your project involves an historic resource or site, please complete the Historic Resources Questionnaire.

 *The Tonia Harvey Research Grant is named for the Partnership's co-founder and first president.
 With a love of its landscape and passion for its people, Ms. Harvey fought tirelessly for the preservation of the Great Basin and the creation of the Great Basin National Heritage Area.

 Applications for Transportation and Quick Grants will be accepted on a rolling basis (no deadline).
-The application deadlines for Small Grants, Large Grants, and Tonia Harvey Research Grants are to be determined.
+The application deadlines for Project Grants and Tonia Harvey Research Grants are to be determined.
+We are in the process of modifying our Grants Guidelines and will have the update guidelines available by March 30th.

 For questions regarding the Grants Program, please call our office at (775) 234-7171 or email firstname.lastname@example.org.
 We are happy to provide guidance on the application process.